 When we arrived back at Dharamsala after our trek we were looking forward to relaxing and enjoying ourselves as a team – and that we certainly did!
 Despite the worries of potential ghosts in our hostel (turned out to be squirrels on the roof) the last few days were bittersweet, although we knew we were going home soon we still emerged ourselves in traditional Indian culture through getting our henna done (and attempting to do it ourselves) and learning traditional Indian dances.
 One of my personal highlights of the trip must be the karaoke night where Mrs Haines and Mr Freer’s duet of “Summer Nights” (grease) was one not to miss!

 The trip was fascinating, challenging and humbling all at the same time.
 Being introduced to a unique culture (the fusion of Tibetan and Indian) that was completely different to anything that any one of us had ever experienced was fascinating and the people we had met along the way left us humbled and inspired.
 The experience was enriching and enlightening to a completely different way of life and everyone would say they learned so much from this experience and I for one would do it again in a heartbeat.

-Welcome to Half Term and our Global Learning resource bulletin.
-We hope you’ll find some inspiring ideas to engage your…
+Welcome to February Half Term and our latest Global Learning resource bulletin.
+We’ve been scouring the internet for the best…